 Can I re-use asbestos material at my workplace, for example take down an asbestos fence or a wall temporarily, and then replace it?

-No, regulation 5.32A of the Occupational Safety and Health Regulations 1996 prohibits such re-use.
-Once the asbestos material has been removed from its in situ location it must be disposed of in the proper manner.
+No, once the asbestos material has been removed from its original location it must be disposed of in the proper manner.

 Share this page: